3 Things to Look Out for When Recruiting Independent Contractors

 Freelance Site Screening Service

-Freelancer and contractor job sites such as Upwork, People Per Hour and others have add on services for recruiters from companies that use on demand workers.
+Freelancer and contractor job sites such as Upwork, People Per Hour and others have add-on services for recruiters from companies that use on-demand workers.
 For a fee, they will identify and screen the contractors available on their site, and recommend the ones that fit your current project needs.
-They will also contact them on your behalf, saving you the time and energy.
+They will also contact them on your behalf, saving you time and energy.

 Some recruitment agencies with a large online presence will set up informal ‘talent communities’ where both recruiters and candidates can log in to connect, establish rapport and share project needs, skills and background in an informal setting.